 Pursuant to Internal Revenue Code Sections 382 and 383, annual use of the Company's federal and California net operating loss and research and development credit carryforwards may be limited in the event a cumulative change in ownership of more than 50% occurs within a three-year period.
 As a result of the Company's initial public offering, an ownership change within the meaning of Section 382 occurred in August 2004.
 As a result, federal net operating loss and credit carryforwards of approximately \$105.8 million are subject to an annual use limitation of approximately \$13.0 million.
 The annual limitation is cumulative and therefore, if not fully utilized in a year can be utilized in future years in addition to the Section 382 limitation for those years.
 We have completed a Section 382 analysis beginning from the date of our initial public offering through December 31, 2023, to determine whether additional limitations apply to the net operating loss carryforwards and other tax attributes, and no additional changes in ownership that met Section 382 study ownership change threshold has been identified through December 31, 2023.
 There is a risk that changes in ownership may occur in tax years after December 31, 2023.
-If a change in ownership were to occur, our net operating loss carryforwards and other tax asset schedule with a corresponding reduction in the valuation allowance.
+If a change in ownership were to occur, our net operating loss carryforwards and other tax attributes could be further limited or restricted.
+If limited, the related asset would be removed from the deferred tax asset schedule with a corresponding reduction in the valuation allowance.
 Due to the existence of the valuation allowance, limitations created by future ownership changes, if any, related to the Company's operations in the U.S. will not impact the Company's effective tax rate.